• Home

 Don’t stick to a set-it-and-forget-it approach.
 Use ongoing data analysis to tweak your pricing and marketing efforts.
 If a campaign isn’t resonating, revamp it.
 If a price point is too high, test a lower one.
 Stay flexible and responsive to what the data tells you.

 Diving deep into the market means more than just knowing who buys what.
 It’s about understanding why they choose one product over another.
 Advanced techniques such as predictive analytics and sentiment analysis give us this insight.
-Predictive analytics help foresee future trends.
+Predictive analytics help foresees future trends.
 Sentiment analysis gauges how customers feel about products based on their online comments.

 Why do people buy what they buy?
 It’s not always about need or price.
 Psychographics shed light on this mystery.
 They look at values, interests, and attitudes.
 This info helps companies tailor their messages.
 If you know a group values sustainability, you highlight eco-friendly features.